jorgegoco/express_users_template/README.md

 # 📖 Express Users Template <a name="about-project"></a>

-**Express Users Template** sets up a back-end template with JWT user authentication and authorization.
+**Express Users Template** sets up a back-end template with JWT user authentication and authorization, and MongoDB as database.

 ## 🛠 Built With <a name="built-with"></a>